Room a Thousand Years Wide: Lyrics

 Thayil on "Room a Thousand Years Wide":

 I really liked the music to the song and it needed words, and since no one else pursued it, I decided to.
 It's not really about things that have actually happened to me.
 It's more about experience in general.
 I've heard a lot of good ideas from people telling me what it's about.
 They said it's about God, Satan, Jesus, Satan, both, it's religious, it isn't religious ...
 The truth is, it's just me.

 Release

 "Room a Thousand Years Wide" was released as a single in 1990 with a previously unreleased B-side titled "H.I.V.
 Baby".
-It was released as a 7" through Sub Pop's Single of the Month club a full year before the release of Badmotorfinger.
-The original version recorded for Sub Pop appears on the Deluxe Edition of the band's 2010 album Telephantasm.
+It was released as a 7-inch through Sub Pop's Single of the Month club a full year before the release of Badmotorfinger.
+The original version recorded for Sub Pop appears on the Deluxe Edition of the band's 2010 compilation album, Telephantasm.